rtc-io/rtc-plugin-nicta-ios/README.md

 # rtc-plugin-nicta-ios

-This is an experimental plugin for bridging the functionality provided an in-progress NICTA iOS webkit plugin.
-While this plugin integration layer is provided opensource the iOS plugin is a commercial project currently under development.
+This is a plugin for bridging the functionality provided by an in-progress NICTA iOS webkit plugin.
+While this plugin integration layer is provided opensource, the iOS plugin itself is part of http://build.rtc.io/.

 [![NPM](https://nodei.co/npm/rtc-plugin-nicta-ios.png)](https://nodei.co/npm/rtc-plugin-nicta-ios/)